whyis2plus2/brainfuck/README.md

 A program that can compile brainfuck files into gnu assembly and also run brainfuck code directly

 ## TODO:
-- implement compiler support for other platforms (currently only supports x64 windows)
+- implement compiler support for other platforms (currently only supports x64 windows)<br>planned platforms:
   - x64 linux
   - x86 linux